davidesalerno/group-expenses-manager/README.md

-# Condoman
+# Group Expenses Manager
-Condoman is Condominium Management System web application
+Group Expenses Manager is web application with the goal of making easy managing expenses of a group of members.